somtoesomeju/Mapping_Earthquakes/README.md

 - Languages: Javascript (JS6), GeoJSON, HTML, CSS

 # Results
 after modifying my JS and CSS files, I was able to create an interactive website.
 As mentioned above, this website allows users to get earthquake information when they select a certain point in the map.
-An example is seen [here].
+An example is seen [here](https://github.com/somtoesomeju/Mapping_Earthquakes/blob/main/resources/earthquake_magnitude.png).